 In short, Cloud Computing allows communications between the different components of the supply chain to be agile and capable of being monitored in real time.
 This accelerates speed to market, adapting to peaks in demand and achieving seamless interoperability between different platforms and systems.

-Cloud Computing is therefore synonymous with collaboration, flexibility, savings, efficiency and agility, also applied to the logistics sector.
+Cloud is therefore synonymous with collaboration, flexibility, savings, efficiency and agility, also applied to the logistics sector.